Los caballeros las prefieren brutas

 Los caballeros las prefieren brutas is a Colombian dramedy created and produced by Laberinto Producciones, and Sony Pictures Television for Sony Entertainment Television, and Caracol Televisión.
 The series is based on the Best-selling novel of the same name by the writer Isabella Santodomingo.
 The first season composed of 22 episodes premiered worldwide, except for Colombia on 22 February 2010, and concluded on 26 July 2010.
 While the second season consisting of 40 episodes premiered on 13 October 2011.
 It stars Colombian actress Valerie Domínguez, and Juan Pablo Raba.

 In Colombia, the series premiered on 20 July 2010 on Caracol Televisión, and concluded in general on 6 January 2012.
 During its first season in Colombia, the series averaged a rating of 11.8.
 While the second season averaged only 5.8 ratings during its broadcast.

-The series revolves around Cristina Oviedo (Valerie Domínguez), a beautiful young woman, who is about to get married, but upon discovering the infidelity of her promised future, decides to throw him out of his house and in his desperate search to find someone to help her with the cats in the apartment, say rent a room to Alejandro Botero (Juan Pablo Raba), a man who appears to be gay before society; but that really is just an excuse to get rid of women, but when you meet Cristina, your way of thinking changes.
+The series revolves around Cristina Oviedo (Valerie Domínguez), a beautiful young woman, who is about to get married, but upon discovering the infidelity of her promised future, decides to throw him out of his house and in his desperate search to find someone to help her with the expenses in the apartment, decide to rent a room to Alejandro Botero (Juan Pablo Raba), a man who appears to be gay in order to be accepted as a tenant.